marc136/split-elm-bundle/README.md

 But for e.g. 5 that could be wasteful: If we e.g. have 2 big ones that share a lot of code and 3 small ones that don't need the big portions that are shared by the 2 big ones.
 This leads to the second approach: Create granular files with shared code broken down for pairs of apps.
 But this won't be part of the initial MVP.

+# Create one shared code module and multiple app modules

+Steps:

+1. Compile two Elm apps into one js file
+2. Convert js to ESM
+3. Detect which functions are used in which app
+4. Copy shared code into one file and distinct code into the app files

 ---

 # Notes